niuiic/modern-neovim-configuration/README.md

 - GLSL syntax diagnostics not work

 `glslangValidator` requires files to have a specific suffix, check [document](https://github.com/KhronosGroup/glslang#execution-of-standalone-wrapper) for details.

-- Translate not work

-Normally you need to modify the proxy setting(`local proxy = "http://127.0.0.1:10025"`) in `script/translate.lua`.

-If you don't need this, just modify this script.

 # Showcase